dotpeedeeeff/CPU-Temperature-Monitor/README.md

 Making this was a practical way to learn PyQt basics, and was my first time creating a GUI app.

-The app should detect the number of CPUs and scale accordingly.
+The app detects the number of CPUs and adjusts automatically.